 (Ju no Ri)

 An attack can be rendered ineffectual or minimally effective by quick, controlled footwork and body movement, yielding to force when it is advantageous.
 The physical manifestation of this principle is most easily seen in taisabaki, i.e. moving out of the way of an attack.

 (Kuzushi no Ri)

 Simply put, this is the minimum distance at which your opponent cannot attack you without movement.
-Ma’ai has three aspects: your position relative to your opponent, the speed required to cover the relative distance and the rhythm of movement with your opponent.
-Because movement is a dynamic process, ma’ai changes constantly.
+If you and your opponent were facing each other, arms extended and finger tips touching, ma’ai would be the distance between the both of you.
+Ma’ai has three aspects: your position relative to your opponent, the speed required to cover the relative distance, and the rhythm of movement with your opponent.
+Ma’ai changes constantly because movement is a dynamic process.
+A related term is issoku itto no ma’ai–the distance you can cover in one step to reach your opponent.

 Literally meaning “eye contact,” metsuke allows you to use your peripheral vision (that is a result from constant eye contact with your opponent) to better detect their movement, however slight.
 When interacting with your opponent, a combination of concentration and awareness is required, and your visual and mental perception must be broad even while focused.
 An example would be a person’s perception while driving a car.
 The focus is on the road, but the peripheral vision is constantly engaged as well.

 If you were to draw an imaginay line vertically down the center of your body, that would be your centerline, and, when keeping your elbows close to your body, is where you are mechanically strongest.
 When the center of your body is moved away from this imaginary line, stability is greatly reduced.
 We use our tegatana (hand sword) to defend this centerline and apply techniques.